Table of contentsSkip table of contents

 You can also use our GA workspace creator to automate the process, select how many panes you want and how to sort them, and then opening them in Polypane with a single click.

-That leaves us with the last method: using the breakpoints that have been used the most in 2021.
+That leaves us with the last method: using the breakpoints that have been used the most in the past years.
 For that we can use two sources: the Web Almanac and Polypane.

 From the Web Almanac

-The Web Almanac analysed 8.2 million websites, old and new, to make an overview of the most used web features, including breakpoints.
+Each year, the Web Almanac analyses over 8 million websites (8.2 in 2021, 8.3 in 2022) old and new, to make an overview of the most used web features, including breakpoints.
 That also includes all the sites in the web almanacs testing data that existed (well) before this year.

 It has a chapter on CSS that includes a list of common breakpoints.